mikepfrank/dynamic/src/README.md

 ## 1. Software architecture.

 A rough picture of the software architecture is shown below (not including standard Python modules used).
 Subsequent sections of this file describe the parts of this diagram.
+See the `README.md` files within individual packages for further detail.

 	Application script:		   dynamic-demo.py